substrate-system/a11y/README.md

 ```

 ### Minified CSS
+If you don't want to use a bundler, this package exposes minified CSS files too.
-This package exposes minified CSS files.
-You can copy them to a location that is
+You can copy them to a location that is accessible to your web server, then link
-accessible to your web server, then link to them directly in HTML.
+to them directly in HTML.

 #### copy
 ```sh